cloudera/CML_llm-hol/README.md

 Let's begin by looking for the job section withing or project.
 And then select "New Job"
 ![Alt text](./assets/job%20create.png)

-No let's look at the fields we need to complete for this job.
+Now let's look at the fields we need to complete for this job.
 Most importatnly is to point the job to the underlying script (pinecone_vectordb_insert.py).
 CML Jobs are an extremely easy way to schedule jobs to run a certain times or on a dependency another job.
 In fact that is what we will be doing now.
 So that each time new html urls are scraped the vector data base is also populated.
 ![Alt text](./assets/job%20details.png)

-Now that you've created your job you can run it.
+Great now, you've created your own job.
+However we can now run the scraping job to scrape or data, and the populate vector database job will kick off automatically after that.

 ### Explore your data via Pinecone DB